mache1/shirts-project/README.md

 ## Shirts Project

 ### You can
-- Create or log into an existing accout
+- Create, log in or log out of an existing accout
 - Set up your own cart
-- Order carts content
+- Order it
 - See your order history